darkgirlchan/ansible-infra-config/README.md

 ---

-## **Video Recording**
-1. Explain the project structure (`inventory.yml`, `playbook.yml`, and any additional scripts).
-2. Show how the playbook runs.
-3. Validate the applied configurations on the remote server.
-4. Conclude with an explanation of maintenance and updates.

----

 ## **Conclusion**
 This project demonstrates how to use Ansible to automate infrastructure configuration.
 Its modular design allows for easy addition or modification of configurations, making it ideal for managing multiple servers efficiently.